Tihar 2021 | 2077 – 14 Importance of Tihar Festival in Nepal

 Here is a short account of the significance and importance of the 5 days of Tihar:

-2. Crow Puja 2018: Importance of Crow Puja in Nepal
+2. Crow Puja 2021: Importance of Crow Puja in Nepal

 The primary day of the celebration is called Kaag Tihar.
 The first day of the festival is called the Crow festival.
-The first day is commonly called Crow Puja or Kag Puja, Kag Tihar, the festival of the cow, and is celebrated mostly in Hill and mountain region of Nepal.
+The first day is commonly called Crow Puja or Kag Puja, Kag Tihar, the festival of the cow, and is celebrated mostly in the Hill and the mountain region of Nepal.